Myvh/Discord-long-text-splitter/README.md

 ## Improvement

-I do not plan on improving this little program.
+I do not plan on improving this program.
 Feel free to adapt it to your use and/or enhance it for everybody.

+## More info

+See the comments in the source code.